 The September trade deficit rose 82 percent to 429 million US dollars.

 In the nine months to September 2010, exports rose 11.4 percent to 5.7 billion US dollars and import rose 36.5 billion US dollars to 9.7 billion US dollars, doubling the trade deficit to 4.0 billion US dollars.
 Sri Lanka maintains a peg with the US dollar and its trade gap is driven by inflows outside the trade account which increase the purchasing power of domestic economic actors.
+The average price of tea was 4.31 US dollar per kilogram while rubber prices had risen 62.9 percent to 3.08 dollar per kilo.

 In addition to exports, Sri Lankan expatriates remitted 2.4 billion US dollars home, helping increase incomes of domestic citizens.